 In just a few months, the group grew from 50 parents to more than 4,000, which represents more perspectives and ideas and spans the city, crossing racial and socioeconomic lines.
 We have members from over 70 schools in SFUSD, including early childhood education, elementary, middle, and high schools.
 Advocacy for the safe reopening of our schools and an urgent call for transparency from SFUSD was added to our priorities in Fall 2020, in response to concerns from many of the members in our group.
 Though reopening our public schools full time to all students, with no more Zoom in a Room has become our main focus and will remain our focus until we are successful, we also work on other solutions, such as outdoor education plans, how families can help improve distance learning, equitable fundraising across school sites, and advocating for wrap-around holistic supports for students.
 We have organized and held several events, including a town hall with doctors on COVID-19 and safe schools, how to develop outdoor learning programs, rallies, Zoom Ins, and a discussion with a state senator and two assemblymembers about the budget and leadership on the reopening process.

-A: Please sign up for our newsletter and our Facebook group which provides a forum to members to discuss topics relevant to what we’re working on.
+A: There are many ways to get involved, whether through volunteering, advocacy, or joining one of our working groups.
+Read more about how to take action with SF Parent Coalition here.
+You can join our Facebook group which provides a forum to members to discuss topics relevant to what we’re working on.
 If you’re not on Facebook, you can also follow us on Twitter.
-Finally, for some of our non-English speaking families, we translate our newsletters to Spanish.
+Also, stay informed by signing up for our newsletter, most of which are also translated into Spanish and Chinese.

 A: The short answer is: members.
 SF Parents' leadership team makes decisions and drives our actions and strategies by listening to what our members need--particularly the children--and elevating their voices to decision-makers.
 We have a group of 20-30 active lead members who are all parents and teachers, and volunteer anywhere from 1-20 hours/week to support this work and contribute ideas regularly.
 Our volunteer leaders bring important and diverse perspectives, and some are also educators, physicians, scientists, policy advisors, legislators, journalists, and more.
 We are committed to a community-informed and equity-centered approach to providing and increasing just inclusion that enables all students and their families to contribute and thrive.
 We also regularly meet with Community Based Organizations, Parent Advisory Committees, community leaders, and parents from different communities across San Francisco to learn how families are struggling the most and what they need--related to SFUSD/school supports--to thrive.

-A: Until fall of 2021, we were not funded and did not received any financial compensation or support for our work.
-SF Parents (formerly Decreasing the Distance) was powered by a fierce and committed team of parent volunteers, most of whom are also working full-time jobs, juggling the demands of distance learning, and navigating this time of crisis as best we can.
-As of fall 2021, we began accepting donations from members as well as people who want to put children at the center of San Francisco public schools.
+A: Until Fall of 2021, we were not funded and did not receive any financial compensation or support for our work.
+SF Parent Coalition (formerly Decreasing the Distance) was powered by a fierce and committed team of parent volunteers, most of whom are also working full-time jobs, juggling the demands of distance learning, and navigating this time of crisis as best we can.
+As of Fall 2021, we began accepting donations from individuals as well as foundations in order further our mission and priorities.

-A: No, we are not a formal (registered) organization, we are a grassroots parent collective that accepts donations through a well-regarded fiscal sponsor.
+A: No, SF Parent Coalition is a grassroots parent collective.
+We are a 501(c)(3).
 Our members change diapers, wash dishes, solve Chromebook glitches and oversee bath time during many of our online organization meetings.
-In the near future, we will be launching a 501c(4) organization in order to weigh in on Board of Education elections.
+We have also launched a "sister" 501c(4) political advocacy organization in order to weigh in on Board of Education elections, which can be found at SF Parent Action.

 A: Yes!
 Our volunteer parent leaders include members of a variety of local unions.
 Unions exist to ensure the working conditions of their members, and many people have given their lives over the century to guarantee this right; we respect and honor that work.
 Though our structure and context are different, we are also fighting for the rights of students and parents in a system that often works against those rights.
 This sometimes means that we will disagree with other groups, including unions, if we don’t believe that they are serving the interests of children and parents.
 We also look for common ground.
 We are never against anyone, only always for children and parents, and invite anyone who shares the value to partner in this push.